We are not accepting applications for the position of U.S. Postal Inspector at this time.

 CONDITIONAL EMPLOYMENT OFFER

 Based on the needs of the agency, qualified applicants may receive a conditional employment offer, including notification of a duty location.
-If a conditional job offer is extended, employment is contingent on successful completion of a drug screening and a medical examination, to be scheduled by the Postal Inspection Service.
+If a conditional job offer is extended, employment is contingent on successful completion of a background investigation, drug screening, and a medical examination, to be scheduled by the Postal Inspection Service.

 After a conditional offer of employment, you will need to undergo a